-Examination Reviews may be requested in rare cases where students feel a procedural irregularity has occurred during the examination, or there is a perception of bias or withdrawal of academic provision that affected your examination outcome.
+Examination Reviews may be requested in rare cases where students feel a procedural irregularity has occurred during the examination, or there is a perception of bias or withdrawal of academic provision that affected a student's examination outcome.

 5. TIPS ON PREPARING ASSESSED WORK